 Now that you know the difference, should you be saving or investing?

 There’s really no straight answer.
 Both investing and saving have their individual advantages.
 And draw back too.

-But the ideal from a personal financial management perspective is to start by saving in order to accumulate the money to invest.
+But the ideal from a personal financial management perspective is to start your journey by saving.
+This will help you to accumulate the money you need to invest.

 When you first started out, it is not likely you would have enough money to buy the kind of investment you want.
 So it is advised that you start by saving.
 Once you have enough money, quickly buy the investment of your choice so that you can begin to multiply your wealth.

 Personal finance experts will advise that it is helpful to create an emergency fund and save an amount that can take care of up-to six months’ living expenses before you start investing.

 That way you are not persuaded to break your investment so that you can take care of living or emergency expenses.
 It makes a whole lot of sense.
 One of the major reasons why many people neither save nor invest is that unexpected expenses often destabilize their financial plans.

 What Should You Be Investing In?